Is It Legal To Grow CBD (Hemp) Plants In The UK?

 Growing your own plants at home to make your own CBD sounds quite appealing to many people in the UK.
 But there are a few laws regarding this issue that prevent the average person from simply growing their own plants for CBD.

-For one thing, growing cannabis plants is still forbidden by the law, as you read above, due to its high content of THC, which remains an illegal substance in the United Kingdom, as of the Misuse of Drugs Act of 1971.
+For one thing, growing cannabis (marijuana) plants is still forbidden by the law, as you read above, due to its high content of THC, which remains an illegal substance in the United Kingdom, as per the Misuse of Drugs Act of 1971.

-You may be surprised to find that Hemp is equally as Illegal in the UK as cannabis and can only be grown for commercial purposes with a license.
-So you cannot grow it for personal use at all.
+You may be surprised to find that Hemp is equally as illegal in the UK as cannabis is and can only be grown for commercial purposes with a license.
+Meaning, you cannot grow it for personal use at all.
 Again, we strongly advise against doing this.
 It may seem that just because there is a low THC content, then it should be fine, but is it really worth all the legal repercussions?

 Our suggestion?
-Just go online, do some research about CBD brands and the different ways you can take CBD, and buy your CBD from your favorite finished UK legal CBD products in a matter of seconds; you will find much better quality CBD, and you will be much safer.
+Just go online, do some research about CBD brands and the different ways you can take CBD, and buy CBD products from your favourite shop in a matter of seconds.
+Not only will you find much better quality CBD, but you will be much safer.

-Legality of Growing Cannabis and Hemp Plants as a CBD Company
+Legality of Growing Cannabis and Hemp Plants as a Company

-Processed cannabis and hemp products can be legally traded and used in the UK as a food supplement without a license if their THC content is 0.2% For example check out our UK based online CBD Shop which sells 100% legal in the UK CBD products which includes things such as CBD paste and other extracts like Terpenes.
-Achieving this percentage can be quite trying for the normal person, but CBD brands have all the technology necessary for this process, and can do it in a short time; not to mention, they have the technology necessary for testing and making sure all their CBD contains less than the legal 0.2% limit of THC.
+Processed hemp products can be legally traded and used in the UK as a food supplement without a license if their THC content is 0.2%.
+Achieving this percentage can be quite trying for the normal person, but CBD brands have all the necessary equipment for this process and can do it all in a short time.
+Not to mention, they have the technology needed for testing and making sure all their CBD contains less than the legal 0.2% limit of THC.